 The stadium of the future is likely to be full of AR headsets or screens, where fans can pull up stats and data that are overlaid on the field and players or switch the settings to see an entirely new perspective of the field in real-time.
 It has even become possible to tune up the stadium, where fans will be able to watch the AR-projected game of their favorite team, which plays thousands of kilometers away from a different stadium.

-We have already written a comprehensive article about innovations in the healthcare sphere and thought about how technology would enhance it.
+We have already written an article about digital healthcare and how it would improve patient outcomes.
 Now we just add a few innovative examples of how 5G is revolutionizing health care even more.

 One of the 5G benefits applies to remote diagnosis, allowing doctors to analyze symptoms from a distance.